Vietnam building deterrent against China in disputed seas with submarines

 Even before Vietnam took delivery of its first Kilo in January, Vietnamese submariners had been receiving training in Russia, Hanoi's Cold War-era patron.

-India's navy is also training Vietnamese crews at its INS Satavahana submarine center in Andhra Pradesh state, an Indian naval official told Reuters.
+India's navy is also training Vietnamese crews at its INS Satavahana submarine centre in Andhra Pradesh state, an Indian naval official told Reuters.
 India has operated Kilos since the mid-1980s.

 MORE ADVANCED THAN CHINA'S KILOS